 - 1 cup of soy (or milk, if you prefer)

 - A smidge of vanilla extract (have any left from my DIY room fragrance recipe?)

 - 1 tablespoon of loose leaf cream earl grey or plain earl grey tea

-- Pinch of sugar (unless your soy/milk is already sweetened)
+- Pinch of sugar or honey (unless your soy/milk is already sweetened)

 Supplies for Making a London Fog at Home:

 - Large spouted microwave safe pitcher (I use a Pyrex multi-cup measure)